 Archival materials from the Country Doctor Museum and the library are housed in the library’s History Collections.
 Patrons are able to research the advancement of health care with the growing collection of more than 150 archival collections.

-To browse our manuscript collection, visit the ECU Libraries Collection Guides, click on the “Browse” tab and the select “Laupus Library” or “Country Doctor Museum” at the bottom of the list.
+To browse our manuscript collections, visit the ECU Libraries Collection Guides, click on the “Browse” tab and the select “Laupus Library” or “Country Doctor Museum” at the bottom of the list.

 The library houses over 400 artifacts and the museum houses over 5,000 artifacts related to the history of medicine.
 A portion of our artifacts have been digitized and are available through our Digital Collections.
 We invite you to come to library or visit The Country Doctor Museum to explore our artifacts.

 We periodically house traveling exhibits from the National Library of Medicine to bring the history of medicine alive.
 We also curate exhibits from our own library and museum collections.

 The Country Doctor Museum is the oldest museum in the United States dedicated to the history of America’s rural health care.
 Located in Bailey, NC, the museum invites people of all ages to visit and learn about the history of rural health care in the United States.
 Docents lead tours through three buildings of exhibits and are available to answer questions.
 Exhibits contain artifacts relevant to the practice of medicine between the late 18th century and the first half of the 20th century.